vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/implement-product-page-data-layer.md

 ## Download the app

-One last thing to do is track when the user clicks the _[!UICONTROL Download the app]_ link.
+One last thing to track is when the user clicks the _[!UICONTROL Download the app]_ link.

 1. To do this, copy and paste this code below the add to cart code.
 This function is called when the user clicks the _[!UICONTROL Download the app]_ link.